Family Lawyers Brisbane | Australian Family Lawyers

 • Are you comfortable being invited to the same function as your ex?

-• Give friends permission to tell you when they need a break.
-Try to find a support group as an alternative to relying on your friends.
+• Permit friends to tell you when they need a break.
+As an alternative to relying on your friends, try to find a support group.

-MOST OF ALL, IF YOU WANT TO HAVE A FRIEND — BE ONE.
+MOST OF ALL, BE ONE IF YOU WANT TO HAVE A FRIEND.

 FAQ